Ziad-Thabet/Web-Project/README.md

 # Database Setup

 2. **Create a MySQL database:**
-   - Create a MySQL database and import the provided SQL file to set up the necessary tables.
+   - Create a MySQL database and import the 'web-hospital.sql' file located in the 'Database' folder to establish the required tables.

 # Configuration